-To get order forms and information about filling your prescriptions by mail, you can go to our website at www.VivaHealth.com/Medicare/MemberResources.
+To get order forms and information about filling your prescriptions by mail, go to our website at www.VivaHealth.com/Medicare/MemberResources or call Member Services (phone numbers are on the back cover of this booklet).

 Usually a mail-order pharmacy order will get to you in no more than 10 days.
 If the mail-order pharmacy expects the order to be delayed, they will contact you and help you decide whether to wait for the medication, cancel the mail-order, or fill the prescription at a local pharmacy.
 If you need a rush order because of a mail-order delay, you may contact CVS Caremark Customer Care to discuss options which may include filling at a local retail pharmacy or expediting the shipping method.
 Provide CVS Caremark Customer Care with your member ID number and prescription number(s).
 If you want second day or next day delivery of your medications, you may request this from CVS Caremark Customer Care for an additional charge.
 To reach CVS Caremark Customer Care call 1-866-788-5146 (toll-free).
 TTY users should call 711.
 CVS Caremark Customer Care is available to take your call 24 hours a day, 7 days a week.